boxpet/pygeomag/README.rst

 Validation
 ----------

-All test values from the official NOAA WMM documentation are tested here for WMM-2025, WMM-2020, WMM-2015v2, WMM-2015 and WMM-2010.
+All test values from the official NOAA WMM documentation are tested here for WMM-2025, WMMHR-2025, WMM-2020, WMM-2015v2, WMM-2015 and WMM-2010.

+For the WMM-2025 and WMMHR-2025 the test data went from 1 decmial place to 6 for x, y, z, h and f.
+The code copied from the legacy C application uses a different formula and thus isn't quite the same.
+I am looking at the newer code to see if it makes sense to re-port over.

 Notes
 -----